 3) New emphasis on project results, economically and socially, both in the EU and even globally.
 This is reflected in increased emphasis on “impact” during the evaluation process and less so on “excellence” and “implementation”.

 4) Before final approval, the CEO of the candidate company will have to pass a face-to-face interview with a panel in Brussels, composed of representatives from the EC and private business.
 Axsysnav can also provide guidance here.

 Our company, Axsysnav, will continue to support clients obtaining EU funding, as it has been doing successfully for the last 10 years.
 Contact Simon Chambers for a personal interview today!

-The European Commission, in the frame of the H2020 programme, has this year re-appointed Simon Chambers as a business mentor to help create innovation in the Earth Observation sector (safety, environment, transport and climate).
+The European Commission, in the frame of the H2020 programme, has re-appointed Simon Chambers, for the third consecutive year as a business mentor to help create innovation in the Earth Observation sector (safety, environment, transport and climate).

 Private companies, equipped with an EO application idea, will benefit from business process mentoring in order to get their service to market as soon as possible.

 SME from all over Europe are eligible for this support in order to foster innovation and create new opportunities in this exciting market.